 - Experience: Separation of Ontology and Impressions through Articulation - Detailing out the difference between understanding and impressions.

-- Attention, Vivacity, and Continuity - Exploring how vivacity and attention are connected and what that tells me about the continuity of the world.
+- Attention, Vivacity, and Continuity - Exploring how vivacity and attention are connected and what that tells me about continuity.

 - Thought - Looking at the core of all realities and what that means for the self.